karinaurazova/Holzapfel-Gasser-Ogden_model/README.md

 \sigma = \frac{\partial \Psi}{\partial \lambda}.
 ```

-In the script, the $\sigma$ voltage is calculated as:
+In the script, the $\sigma$ stress is calculated as:
 ```math
 \sigma = \frac{\partial \Psi_{\text{total}}}{\partial \epsilon},
 ```